YifanYang2000/Personal-website/README.md

 # Personal-website
-A personal website that will serve as a way to present myself in further depth; http://yifanyang.netlify.com/
+A personal website that will serve as a way to present myself in further depth

 ## Improvements?
 This is still a work in progress. <br />